 Hand-in-hand with projection goes blaming.
-In order to distract you from their abusive behavior, a partner or ex will harass you with active blaming for shortcomings in the relationship.
+To distract you from their abusive behavior, a partner or ex will harass you with active blaming for the relationship’s shortcomings.
 This psychological assault is meant to weigh you down with feelings of guilt and unworthiness, as such feelings block one from their best judgment and clarity of vision.
-By constantly putting you down and causing you to question your ability to function in life and in the relationship, they are essentially trapping you within the frequencies of fear and shame, making you believe that you are not worthy of them and need them.
+By constantly putting you down and causing you to question your ability to function in life and the relationship, they are essentially trapping you within the frequencies of fear and shame, making you believe that you are not worthy of them and need them.

 The bitter side of sweetness